hero-image

 The BOT ensures that all OTCF corporate bodies and activities follow the mission objective of the Foundation and are compliant to the OTCF charters, bylaws and signed agreements.

-Emanuel Zloczower, Chairman (Switzerland), Volker Bühren (Germany), Peter Jan Van den Hazel (Netherlands)
+Emanuel Zloczower, Chairman (Switzerland), Michael Edwards (Netherlands), Peter Jan Van den Hazel (Netherlands)

 OTC Foundation Management Team